-When you make Keto smoothies you choose almond or coconut milk over dairy.
+When you make a Keto smoothie recipe you choose unsweetened almond milk or coconut milk over dairy.
 This lowers the carb count significantly.

 Like fruit?
 Raspberries, strawberries and blueberries are great choices for a low carb smoothie as they are low in carbs.
 I always have a bag of frozen strawberries in the freezer because I love my strawberry smoothies (I'll post the recipe soon!).

 My personal favourite are GREEN SMOOTHIES like this one.
 I've skipped the fruit (not counting a squeeze of lemon and the avocado, which technically is also a fruit) and am loading up on green vegetables instead.
 Cucumber, fennel, kale, celery - yes please, bring it on!!!!

-How do you to make a Keto green smoothie taste DELICIOUS?
+How do you to make a Keto smoothie taste DELICIOUS?

 First of all, you need a high speed blender.
-Unfortunately, it's virtually impossible to blend fibrous vegetables such as celery or kale into a smooth drink – unless you have LOTS of time.
+Unfortunately, it's virtually impossible to blend fibrous vegetables such as celery or kale into a smooth drink if you don't have a blender.
 This is not a recipe where crunchy bits are adding to the end result!
 The smoother, the more wow.